I tried generating an OGP banner with Figma MCP that supports custom fonts

 Export the created banner using download_assets.

-Simply specify the desired format, scale, and destination, and it will export to that directory.
-This time we exported both PNG and SVG.
+If you specify the desired format, scale, and save destination, it will export to that directory.
+This time, both PNG and SVG were exported.

 Continuing from before, specify the following.